 They need to be brought into line with globally-accepted standards — and they need to understand that the island’s reputation is at stake.
 The local authorities need to apply new standards and laws, as well as create new facilities for the animals and their owners (all of which is being done at this point in time).

-The moral of this story is not to be too quick to make judgement calls without being willing to ask questions, to seek context and to verify the motives of the “news” source.
+The moral of this story is not to be too quick to make judgement calls without being willing to ask questions, to seek context, and to verify the motives of the “news” source.
 Social media is creating a dangerous world in which the few can control the thinking and beliefs of the many.

-Everything is not always as it seems…
+In other words, everything is not always as it seems.

 Michael Ermogenis is a management consultant and strategic advisor to the Santorini Chamber of Commerce.
 He lived in Oia for twelve years and is the founding member of the “Save Oia” Campaign.
 He is also the founding member of the Mediterranean Alliance, which includes the localities of Venice, Oia, Corfu, Dubrovnik, Rhodes & Crete.